gamrot/godley/README.md

     * **Lags**: Add a negative lag order in square brackets to a variable.
 For example, the first lag of consumption is written as `C_s[-1]`, and the third lag as `C_s[-3]`.
 The package supports lags up to the fourth order, which is particularly useful for quarterly data.
 This syntax mirrors the behavior of the `lag()` function in R.
     * **First differences**: The first difference, e.g., `C_s - C_s[-1]`, can be written as `d(C_s)`.
 This is equivalent to the `diff()` function in R. Note that this operation is defined only for the first difference; higher-order differences, such as the third difference, must be expressed explicitly, e.g., `C_s - C_s[-3]`.
     * **Lagged differences**: Combine the above two operations, e.g., `d(C_s[-1])`.

-6. Each variable being defined can only appear on the left-hand side of a single equation.
-It is not allowed to have multiple different equations for the same variable (though exact duplicates are flagged with an appropriate message).
+6. Each variable being defined can appear on the left-hand side of a single equation.
+It is not allowed to have multiple different equations for the same variable (exact duplicates are flagged with an appropriate message).

 ``` r
 model_sim <- model_sim |>